 - Unclear audio (a timestamp is generally added to indicate the audio was unclear)

-This type of transcription would be used for speeches, interviews for publication, conferences and seminars.
+This type of transcription would be used for speeches, interviews for publication, conferences, and seminars.

 There are two main ways of pricing – by the hour (how long it takes you to type up the work), or pence per minute (how long the actual recording runs for).
-You may also want to consider pence per word or per page but generally we would suggest you consider the first two options.
+You may also want to consider pence per word or per page options, but generally, we would suggest you consider the first two options.

 Things to consider: